Skip to main content

 Dining out in Chicago?
 Check out the best restaurants the Windy City has to offer

-Here are the best restaurants in Chicago, in no particular order.
+Here are some of the best restaurants in Chicago, in no particular order.

 Alinea

 It’s hard to have a fine dining conversation about Chicago without dropping the Alinea name.
-The Lincoln Park restaurant was first awarded three Michelin stars back in 2010, and it remains the only restaurant in town with such a decoration.
+The Lincoln Park restaurant was first awarded three Michelin stars back in 2010, and it remains the only restaurant in town to have received such a prestigious honor.

-This is modernist, experiential dining at its best, with three options offered: The Kitchen Table, The Salon, and The Gallery.
+This is modernist, experiential dining at its best, with three options offered for patrons: The Kitchen Table, The Salon, and The Gallery.
 Diners settle in and are treated to gorgeous works of art, often dabbling in molecular gastronomy.
 The name translates to “off the line,” which pretty much sums up its incredibly unique and unconventional approach to dining.

 Located in the West Loop, Kumiko is a Japanese dining bar, meaning there’s an equal reverence here for dish and liquid.
 That means excellent pairing options and crafty bar food, like Japanese potato salad, caviar, or seared mackerel with leak and apple miso and brown butter ponzu.
 There are great sake selections and incredible cocktails stressing Japanese ingredients, and the overall feel is that of a high-end izakaya, one you’ll never want to leave.